Proglang-Uni-Freiburg/minirust/README.md

         // only one way to instantiate a struct.
         // by design it only can have a `Unit`, `Tup` or `Rec` sub-pattern,
-        // so we take their sub-patterns as the structs sub-pattern.
+        // so we take their sub-patterns as the structs sub-patterns.
         Struct(sub_pattern) => {
             DeconstructedPattern(Single, deconstruct(sub_pattern).sub_patterns)
         }